hackclub/jams-bounty/jams/data-web-app.md

 ### Breakdown
 - Set up: Fork the HTML, CSS, and JS replit starter (we can also create a boilerplate), create an account for Firebase
-- Part 1: Create login.html, add the Google OAuth ()
+- Part 1: Create login.html, add Google OAuth (or any other OAuth system, email/pass can be used as well)
 - Part 2: Write JavaScript to execute Firebase Auth Login function on button click
-- Part 3: Duplicate login.html and change the Firebase function to the Firebase Auth Sign Up function
-- Part 4: Create createPost.html and add title, description, and any other input fields
+- Part 3: Create createPost.html and add title, description, and any other input fields
-- Part 5: Write JavaScript to update Firebase Firestore with values if the user is authenticated
+- Part 4: Write JavaScript to update Firebase Firestore with values if the user is authenticated
-- Part 6: Go to index.html and fetch Firebase Firestore data and generate HTML Elements for each post.
+- Part 5: Go to index.html and fetch Firebase Firestore data and generate HTML Elements for each post.
 - Success!!!

 **Make sure your proposal (similar to the one above) answer these questions about your Jam idea:**